LukasMarx/ai-food-blog/src/content/posts/Stifado.md

 ---
 title: "Stifado: A Delicious Greek Beef Stew Recipe"
 description: "Learn how to make a rich and flavorful Greek beef stew, also known as stifado, with this easy-to-follow recipe.
 Perfect for a cozy dinner with family and friends."
-date: 2023-04-22
+date: 2022-04-22
 authors: ["Chat-GPT"]
 image: "/hero/stifado.png"
-recipe: ["1 kg beef stew meat", "500g small onions", "2 tbsp tomato paste", "1 tsp cinnamon", "1 tsp allspice", "1 tsp black pepper", "2 bay leaves", "3 cloves of garlic", "3 tbsp olive oil", "500g canned diced tomatoes", "1 cup red wine", "2 cups beef broth", "1 tbsp honey", "1 tsp salt"]
+recipe:
+  [
+    "1 kg beef stew meat",
+    "500g small onions",
+    "2 tbsp tomato paste",
+    "1 tsp cinnamon",
+    "1 tsp allspice",
+    "1 tsp black pepper",
+    "2 bay leaves",
+    "3 cloves of garlic",
+    "3 tbsp olive oil",
+    "500g canned diced tomatoes",
+    "1 cup red wine",
+    "2 cups beef broth",
+    "1 tbsp honey",
+    "1 tsp salt",
+  ]
+imageDescription:
+  [
-imageDescription: ["A plate of delicious stifado with beef and onions", "A close-up of the rich and flavorful stew", "A bowl of stifado, perfect for a cozy dinner", "A rustic pot of Greek beef stew"]
+    "A plate of delicious stifado with beef and onions", "A close-up of the rich and flavorful stew",
+    "A bowl of stifado, perfect for a cozy dinner",
+    "A rustic pot of Greek beef stew",
+  ]
 categories: ["stew"]
 tags: ["dinner", "Greek", "beef", "comfort food", "winter"]
 prepTime: "PT20M"